arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 Next script showcases the utility of the relay board functions.
 At the onset, it activates all the relays and then deactivates them, pausing for a second between these actions.

-Subsequently, it sequentially powers each relay on and off, with a one-second intermission in between in a loop.
+Subsequently, it sequentially powers each relay on and off, with a one-second intermission in between.
 In the event of a keyboard interrupt, the script terminates and ensures all the relays are switched off.

 ```
 #!/usr/bin/python